colejd/colejd.github.io/readme.md

 gem install bundler
 bundle install

+# Install purgecss dependency used by hook in _plugins/purgecss.rb
+npm install -g purgecss
 ```

 If you're having trouble getting `gem install bundler` to install to the right directory, you may need to add the following in your `.zshrc`: